 - Offsetting CO2 emissions: Even big names like Zalando now offer an optional additional fee per order to offset the CO2 emissions generated.
 It is currently 25 cents there.
 However, you should explain to your customers exactly how the amount is calculated and what it is used for.

 - Green shipping: Service providers such as DHL GoGreen offer sustainable shipping solutions for an additional fee.
-Check your service providers' offers very carefully here.
-If they are criticized, this will reflect on your company.
+Check your service providers’ offers very carefully here.
+If they are criticised, this will rub off on your company.

-- Supply chains: Choose your suppliers, subcontractors, labels, partners and brands based on how they are environmentally friendly.
-You can also advertise this, for example by reporting on the store in your blog or magazine.
-Open communication is good for your online store.
+- Supply chains: Select your suppliers, subcontractors, labels, partners and brands according to their environmental credentials.
+You can also advertise this, for example by reporting on the shop in your blog or magazine.
+Open communication is good for your online shop.

-Creative approaches are also called for.
-For example, you could reward regular customers with a bonus system if they store with you less frequently, but more frequently.
-Or you could offer the option of adding items to the shopping cart one day after the order has been placed.
-Or until the final shipment.
+Creative approaches are also required.
+For example, you could reward regular customers with a bonus system if they shop with you less frequently but more frequently.
+Or you could offer the option of adding items to the shopping basket one day after the order has been placed.
+Or until the final dispatch.
 Because users often forget part of the order.

 No greenwashing please

-The more of the aforementioned levers apply to your store, the better.
+The more of the aforementioned levers apply to your shop, the better.
 Be careful with methods such as CO2 offsetting or green shipping that you are not accused of pure greenwashing.
-Never claim something that you can't deliver on.
+Never claim something that you cannot fulfil.
 Sustainability thrives on transparency and authenticity.
 Fortunately, anything else will not work in the long term.

-Tip: You should make your sustainable actions public.
-For example, on a "Our mission" page.
+Tip: You should publicise your sustainable actions.
+For example, on a “Our mission” page.
 Or regularly in your blog.
 Such pages and topics are among the most clicked on of every portal.
-If they are personalized, the image boost will measurably increase sales.
+If they are personalised, the image boost will measurably increase sales.

-- Goals that do not focus on maximizing profits, but on the benefits for our customers and society.
+- Goals that do not focus on maximising profits, but on the benefits for our customers and society.
 See our vision on open source and equal opportunities.

 - Environmentally conscious products and materials for our office, sustainable food for our employees.

-- Employee participation programs and the concept of holacracy.
+- Employee participation programmes and the concept of holacracy.
 Support for home office and remote work.

-- Fundraising campaigns by the team, for example for disadvantaged families.
+- Fundraising campaigns organised by the team, for example for disadvantaged families.

 - Internal workshops, for example on non-violent communication (NVC ).

-We are constantly working to live up to our social responsibility.
+We are constantly working to fulfil our social responsibility.
 And hope that the models mentioned will find many imitators.
 Do you want to establish a similar corporate culture and have any questions?
 Feel free to ask them in the comments.
 Or contact us at any time.

 Opportunities for consumers

 As a consumer, you have a lot of power.
-We rarely realize this.
-For example, you can support local stores wherever possible.
+We rarely realise this.
+For example, you can support local shops wherever possible.
 Order books and similar goods from the bookshop around the corner, if there is still one in your town.
 This strengthens the local economy, supports small retailers and jobs and saves resources in shipping.
-At the same time, your mindful actions ensure that communities and city centers do not become even more deserted.
+At the same time, your mindful actions ensure that communities and city centres do not become even more deserted.

-If you go into the city centers, strengthen small labels and boutiques.
+If you go to the city centres, strengthen small labels and boutiques.
 Ideally those that consciously select their suppliers according to transparent criteria.
-Do you only get your favorite products online?
-Or you don't want to get in your car every time?
+Do you only get your favourite products online?
+Or you don’t want to get in your car every time?
 You also have a choice online:

-- Order directly from the online store: And not from its marketplace account on Amazon or similar marketplaces.
+- Order directly from the online shop: And not from its marketplace account on Amazon or similar marketplaces.
 This often only costs a few seconds of research on Google.
-The store operators will hopefully put the commission they lose to good use.
-You are also doing something for the store that the store owners run alongside the online store.
+The shop operators will hopefully put the commission they lose to good use.
+You are also doing something for the shop that the shop owners run alongside the online shop.

 - Things you don’t need immediately: Make a note of them on lists.
 Then you can have them sent all at once.
 Or order larger quantities for your stocks.

 - Sustainable aspects: When shopping online, consider all the points I mentioned above for retailers.
-So green shipping, CO2 compensation, shipping costs, packaging material, etc.
+So green shipping, CO2 compensation, shipping costs, packaging materials, etc.

-- Doing without CO2 guzzlers: SUVs are not the only symbol of climate sins.
-It's better to buy goods that need to be refrigerated all the time from your local supermarket.
+- Renouncing CO2 guzzlers: It’s not just SUVs that symbolise climate sins.
+It’s better to buy goods that need to be refrigerated all the time from your local supermarket.

-- Eco-label: What verifiable sustainability criteria does a product fulfill?
+- Eco label: What verifiable sustainability criteria does a product fulfil?
 And to what extent are they monitored?
-Be wary of labels and claims about which little can be found out.
+Be careful with labels and information about which little can be found out.
 Or which the retailer has even created themselves.

 Also pay attention to transparency.
 The more a manufacturer reveals about its products, the better.
 Which ingredients are included?
 Where do they come from?
-How is the supply chain structured?
+How is the supply chain organised?
 Who in the company checks compliance with the criteria and how often?
-Stores like the avocadostore regularly report on how they are in close contact with their suppliers:
+Shops like the avocadostore regularly report on how they are in close dialogue with their suppliers:

 WordPress and sustainability

 Can there be a sustainable internet?
-And how "green" are WordPress and WooCommerce?
+And how “green” are WordPress and WooCommerce?
 Our article on WordPress and sustainability looks at what developers and users can do in detail.
-Do you run an online store yourself?
-Then encourage your service providers and freelancers to realize that every line of source code saved makes a major contribution to environmental protection.
+Do you run an online shop yourself?
+Then encourage your service providers and freelancers to realise that every line of source code saved makes a major contribution to environmental protection.

 Danny van Kooten – the developer behind Mailchimp for WordPress – provides a drastic example: